 "Build Me No Monument".

 A dramatic illustrated action tale: "Nicky Barr Shot Down" has been added to our Stories page.

 "Sentimental Journey" : This new photo-essay follows David Higgins as, with the help of our favourite Italian Aviation Archaeologists, he visits old airfield sites in Italy (Fano and Cervia) that his dad (Ken Higgins) operated from.
 They also visited the rural village where Ken had to crash-land his Mustang after being hit by flak.
 (Fortunately, Ken was able to climb out of the wreck, despite being wounded...)

 Some outstanding new illustrations have been added to one of our most frequently-read stories, Murray Nash's tale of his chance link with the rescue of Mussolini in 1943 from the "Gran Sasso" mountain-top hotel in central Italy.

 We've added a new story: "The Kindness of Strangers", which describes the heart-warming care provided by a simple Italian farmer after Kittyhawk pilot Ray Faria had been shot down and killed in September 1944.
-We are hoping that this story may attract the attention of someone from the modern-day Faria family, as the Italian farmer is still alive today and if possible would like to send a memento to Ray's nephew Phillip.
+Amazingly this story has helped to re-unite some long-lost members of Ray's family.

 1944 Operations over Central Italy and the Adriatic are summarised in Bruce Birchfield's Cutella Diary, just added to our "Stories" page.
 (Cutella was the base from which 3 Squadron operated for the longest period of all of its WW2 Landing Grounds.
 Interestingly, Cutella is not an original Italian place-name, it's a Queensland aboriginal word meaning "Eagle" and was adopted by 239 Wing when this metal-plate strip was set up in the sand-dunes beside the Adriatic.)